imreallyexited/PySteam-Scheduler/README.md

     * *Note: These are required to generate mobile authentication codes automatically.*

 5.  **Launch**
     Run the `ARSI.exe` file.
-The terminal window will open and display the connection status.
+The terminal window will open and display the connection status (if not errors).

 ## Retrieving Steam Secrets
 If you do not know your Shared or Identity secrets, you must extract them from your mobile authenticator device or desktop authenticator application.